Skip to Content

 The Vancouver Canucks usually play a few times a week throughout the season when they are in town.
 Prices can vary depending on the day of the week and the location of your seat.
 But whether you are up close to the ice or way at the back of the arena, grab a beer and hot dog and enjoy the game!

-Getting tickets to an NHL game can be difficult (we Canadians just love hockey that much.)
-You can try on the official website, however, if not available, try Stub Hub for second-hand tickets.
 If there are two Canadian teams playing such as the Oilers (my team) vs Canucks, tickets are very hard to get.
 Look for games against USA teams instead.

 The NHL hockey season runs from October until May, which just so happens to be the wettest time of year in Vancouver!

-4. Go on a Brewery Tour
+4. Go on a brewery tour

 Drinking craft beer at Port Moody, Vancouver